cilsat/scribe/doc/draft.md

 tolerate), on the other hand, is easily disrupted in cases where speakers interrupt each other regularly in conversations.
-Hence, a number of different methods for speaker segmentation were also tested, namely Kullback-Liebler (KL or KL2) @siegler1997 and penalized Generalized Likelihood Ration (GLR) thresholding @delacourt1999, which are not solely influenced by energy.
+Hence, a number of different methods for speaker segmentation were also tested, namely Kullback-Liebler (KL or KL2) as discussed in @siegler1997 and penalized Generalized Likelihood Ration (GLR) thresholding as used in @delacourt1999, which are not solely influenced by energy.

 Segments obtained this way are then run through the LIUM speaker identification program and the most likely speaker predicted.
 Provided the segmentation is